Skip to main content

 Section 4.3 Geometric Vectors

-Hōkūleʻa’s inaugural voyage from Hawaiʻi to Tahiti ignited a cultural resurgence in Hawaiʻi.
-By showcasing the effectiveness of traditional navigation techniques learned from Micronesia, it soon became clear there was a need for constructing a double-hulled voyaging canoe using traditional methods and native materials.
-This canoe, named Hawaiʻiloa, aimed to recover knowledge and skilled associated with traditional canoe building in Hawaiʻi.
+Hōkūleʻa’s inaugural voyage from Hawaiʻi to Tahiti in 1976 sparked a cultural resurgence in Hawaiʻi.
+By showcasing the effectiveness of traditional navigation techniques learned from Micronesia, it soon became clear that there was a need for constructing a waʻa kaulua (double-hulled voyaging canoe) using traditional methods and native materials.
+This canoe, named Hawaiʻiloa, aimed to recover knowledge and skills associated with traditional canoe building in Hawaiʻi.

 However, during the years 1989-1990, an exhaustive search across Hawaiʻi revealed a significant challenge: the lack of accessible koa trees of sufficient size for constructing a canoe of this size.
 The search then expanded beyond Hawaiʻi.
 This decision was guided by historical evidence indicating that storms had transported large trees from the Pacific Coast of North America to islands like Hawaiʻi, where they were traditionally used for canoe construction.
 As a result, the search extended to North America in pursuit of suitable materials.